-Together, the IFA-ADS and IFA-SLSS systems are referred to herein as the "IFA System".
-We are the only user of IFA-ADS.
-IFA provides the IFA-SLSS education loan servicing software to 13 other student loan users that service loans, including Nelnet, Inc. In addition to licensing the IFA-System, IFA provides software maintenance and enhancement at the direction of the users, as well as support.

-IFA is a wholly owned subsidiary of Nelnet, Inc., Lincoln, Nebraska.
+We are the only user of the Aid Delivery System, but 5280 Solutions LLC provides its student loan servicing software to 11 other student loan users that service loans, including Nelnet, Inc. In addition to licensing the student loan servicing software, 5280 Solutions LLC provides software maintenance and enhancement at the direction of the users, as well as support.
+5280 Solutions LLC is a wholly owned subsidiary of Nelnet, Inc., Lincoln, Nebraska.
 Nelnet, Inc. also is a competitor of ours as a loan servicer, secondary market and a Consolidation Loan lender.